Driver Opportunity Partners I, LP v. Adams et al | Law.com R...

-Klehr Harrison Harvey Branzburg filed a securities lawsuit against AmeriServ Financial (ASV) and its board of directors Wednesday in Pennsylvania Western District Court.
-The suit, brought on behalf of Driver Opportunity Partners I LP, arises from claims that the defendants have failed to hold ASV’s management accountable for years of underperformance and have allegedly rewarded underperformance by having inappropriately low performance metrics.
-Counsel have not yet appeared for the defendants.
-The case is 3:23-cv-00056, Driver Opportunity Partners I, LP v.
+Stevens & Lee shareholder Stacey A. Scrivani has entered an appearance for AmeriServ Financial (ASV) and its board of directors in a pending securities lawsuit.
+The suit, filed March 29 in Pennsylvania Western District Court by Klehr Harrison Harvey Branzburg on behalf of Driver Opportunity Partners I LP, arises from claims that the defendants have failed to hold ASV’s management accountable for years of underperformance and have allegedly rewarded underperformance by having inappropriately low performance metrics.
+The case, assigned to U.S. District Judge Stephanie L. Haines, is 3:23-cv-00056, Driver Opportunity Partners I, LP v.
 Adams et al.

 Banking & Financial Services